blink1073/oct2py/README.rst

 Installation
 ------------
-You must have GNU Octave installed and in your PATH (versions 3.2-3.8).
+You must have GNU Octave 3.6 or newer installed and in your PATH.
 On Windows, the easiest way to get Octave is to use an installer from SourceForge_.
 You must have the Numpy and Scipy libraries installed.
 On Linux, it should be available from your package manager.

 To install Oct2Py, simply: